 There is a hard limit of 999 total starships that can be built in any game.
 This limit is imposed to prevent the game from becoming too big and to force players to begin fighting in order to build more starships.
 Once there are 999 starships in the game it is not possible to build ships.
 Careful setting of the PLS game parameters will keep the global game limit from being reached.

 The absolute maximum number of starships that can be reached in a game with specific settings is the sum of the following items:

-If the above sum exceeds 999 then the game may be improperly designed and it might be possible to hit the hard ship limit.
+If the above sum exceeds 999 then it may be possible to hit the hard ship limit.

 It is possible to exceed the above calculated value through two mechanisms: